zhaoyul/aposd-vs-clean-code/README.md

   doesn't provide much guidance on how to recognize over-decomposition.

 * We disagree on how far to decompose: you recommend decomposing code into much smaller units than I do.
+You believe that the additional decomposition you recommend makes code easier to understand; I believe that it goes too far and actually makes code more difficult to understand.

 * You believe that the One Thing Rule, applied with judgment, will lead to appropriate decompositions.
 I believe it lacks guardrails